 Presentation of Synovial Chondromatosis

-Swelling, and stiffness may be present.
+Swelling and stiffness may be present.
 On examination, the joint may be enlarged and effusion may be present.
 Loose bodies may or may not be palpable.
-Stiffness is common finding.
+Stiffness is a common finding.

 Xrays are frequently normal in 5-30% of patients with no visible calcifications.

 The visibility of the loose body depends on calcification.
-Type of calcification may differ with size of loose body.
+Type of calcification may differ with the size of a loose body.